I did a casual internship over summer at a lovely place called STEMN!

 -

-is very useful! -
+--watchis very useful!

-and mocking are interesting as well - the only similar testing I used previously was Django’s unit testing
+describe(),it()and mocking are interesting as well - the only similar testing I used previously was Django’s unit testing

 -